Interview: The Gaming History Archives Keyholder Marty Goldberg

 I think the memory that stands out the most was when we were completing day one of a two-day set of group interviews with ex-game programmers in front of the old Consumer Division programmer building that most of the console programmers used to work in.
 The building is still there, but it’s been remodeled and split in half with the half we were in front of being unoccupied at the time.
 As we’re wrapping up, the building manager shows up to go inside and check on some things in this unoccupied section.
 One of the ex-Atari people goes up to him and proceeds to inform him this used to be an Atari building they used to work in and could we all come in and look around.
 Being an older gentleman who was most likely an immigrant given his thick accent, he had never heard of Atari but was willing to let us walk around.
 So Curt and I got to walk around the hallowed halls where all the ‘82-’84 games for the 2600 and 5200 were created, with some of those very same people.
 Where Howard Scott Warshaw walked around with a fedora hat while cracking a bullwhip to get in the mood for coding Raiders of the Lost Ark and where Tod Frye literally climbed the walls.

 Outside of the book world you also contribute to Retro Gamer Magazine.
 Can you tell us more about that?

 Sure, I started out there as a fact checker (since at that point in time they were sorely in need of one for the 70s and early 80s era history) and very quickly expanded into writing feature articles for them.
 Darran Jones has done a stupendous job building up the quality of that magazine compared to where it was before Imagine Press bought and rebooted it.
-There’s a lot of talented researchers and writers involved in putting it out.
+There are a lot of talented researchers and writers involved in putting it out.

 Being the multi-talented person that you are, you have a hand in developing games on top of everything else.
 What’s that like?